Using GFP as a Proof of Principle for the ability of Cupid to

 These reports prompted us to use live cell imaging and confocal instrumentation to study the Cupid-GFP peptide effect on live mammalian cells, both to ensure no fixation artifacts (Ref 8) and to monitor GFP localization throughout the cells under study.
 Uniquely amongst such studies, our Cupid-GFP is not fluorescent at the start of the experiment and remained non-fluorescent if cells were absent.
 This meant that the cells did not require any washing before imaging and could be monitored continuously over time.

-We find that when Cupid-GFP is added to the media of mouse cardio myocytes (final concentration of 10 μM) it causes these cells to rapidly exhibit GFP fluorescence.
-The increase is initially very slow until 30 minutes when the fluorescence increases rapidly to 45 minutes, thereafter slowing in rate to reach a plateau after 60 minutes.
-This pattern might reflect the refolding kinetics as internalized Cupid-GFP acquires a fluorescent state through the action of the cellular protein folding machinery.
+We find that when Cupid-GFP is added to the media of mouse cardiomyocytes (final concentration of 5 μM) it causes these cells to rapidly exhibit GFP fluorescence.
+The increase is initially slow until 30 minutes when the fluorescence increases rapidly to 45 minutes, thereafter slowing in rate to reach a plateau after 60 minutes.
+This pattern might reflect the refolding kinetics as internalized Cupid-GFP acquires a fluorescent state through the action of the cellular protein folding machinery in the cytosol.

 From the earliest time points which fluorescence could be seen, and at all successive time points, fluorescence appeared to be spread diffusely throughout the cells.
 Using the ability of the confocal microscope to look through cell sections, we did not observe fluorescence restricted at any time within cell structures.
 This is in marked contrast to confocal studies with other fluorescent-linked cell permeable peptides previously mentioned (Ref 8-10), in which fluorescence was observed within vesicles associated with the endosome pathway.